 Talking to your children about money is as important as talking to them about the benefits of healthy eating and exercise.
 This needn’t be a forced conversation, rather an understanding that flows naturally.
 A part of this learning is also understanding wealth creation through efficient allocation of money.

-Or in other words, investing.
-The best way to teach anyone about this is to get them to invest!
+Or in other words,.
+The best way to teach anyone about this is to get them to !

-Mutual funds offer the most flexible and convenient form of investment for wealth creation, but can children also invest?
+offer the most flexible and convenient form of for wealth creation, but can children also ?

 Children investing in MFs

-Children below 18 years can invest in mutual funds through a parent or a guardian.
-What this means is that the investment in a mutual fund scheme will be made in the child’s name but with representation from the parent or a guardian.
-The child will be the account holder and owner of the mutual fund scheme, the parent or guardian is the person required to sign off on transactions.
+Children below 18 years canthrough a parent or a guardian.
+What this means is that the in a scheme will be made in the child’s name but with representation from the parent or a guardian.
+The child will be the account holder and owner of the scheme, the parent or guardian is the person required to sign off on transactions.

 This remains the case until the child turns 18, after which the minor account holder status has to be changed to an adult.
 This requires clear official communication to be sent to the fund house.
-Till the account is operated by the parent or guardian, any tax arising from redemption or receipt of dividends will have to be paid by the parent/guardian.
+Till the account is operated by the parent or guardian, any tax arising from redemption or receipt ofwill have to be paid by the parent/guardian.

 The child or minor does not have the responsibility to pay this.
 Hence, while the child is the owner of the scheme, all legal responsibilities lie with the parent guardian.